-The Green Loop, a bold new concept of the Central City 2035 plan, envisions a linear park that connects people to places within and beyond Portland's downtown neighborhoods and to the Willamette River.
+A bold new concept of the Central City 2035 Plan, the Green Loop is a linear park that connects people to places within and beyond Portland's downtown neighborhoods and the Willamette River.

 Prosperous.
 The Loop will carry people through employment districts, from Portland State University and OHSU to downtown, the Pearl and Lloyd.
-It will give Portlanders more options to reach jobs, education, services and the return trip home.
-It will lead tourists to shopping, cafes and entertainment.
+It will give Portlanders more options to reach jobs, education, services and return home.
+And it will guide tourists to shopping, cafes and entertainment.

 Healthy circulation through the Central City and out to the city’s myriad greenway networks will support businesses and social services, improving access to places people rely on.

 Uniquely Portland.
 The Green Loop will be a new place for art and expression.
 A place to pause and meditate or to gather socially or in solidarity.

 With the growth projected for Portland, the Green Loop can help us gracefully evolve into a world-class city — that attracts global attention and investments — while still preserving and accentuating the things that make Portland livable, unique and special.

 It’s a transformative investment in our low-carbon ethos and an iconic symbol of a city that values and supports all people: residents, workers, students and visitors.

 The Green Loop is destined to become Portland's version of New York's High Line, Miami's Underline, Chicago's new 606 or the Indianapolis Cultural Trail.